 - rimmed baking sheet

-Prepare a rimmed baking sheet by lining it with a sheet of heavy duty tinfoil.
+Prepare a rimmed baking sheet by lining it with a sheet of heavy-duty tinfoil and then place a piece of parchment on top of that.

 Place the bacon on the prepared baking sheet in a single layer, making sure to not overlap them.